sushantk08/scraper-entity-resolution/README.md

 candidate pairs with **0 true matches among them**.

 The interesting question was how to use it.
-Three volume features fed to the model, or one veto applied after scoring:
+Three volume features fed to the model, or one veto applied after scoring (one split):

 | configuration                | precision | recall | F1        | false positives |
 |------------------------------|-----------|--------|-----------|-----------------|